 - Do use your energy and creativity to help customers see things in a new light.

-- Do use your enthusiasm for new product to sell it.
+- Do use your enthusiasm for new product to make a sale.

 - Do use your ability to mix and match to show customers how they can personalize their purchase.